gauravathreya/gauravathreya.github.io/_pages/projects.md

     </div>
 </div>
 <div class="caption">
-    A lattice model of a microbial community with three microbes - one that produces a particular antibiotic (red), one that is sensitive to this antibiotic (yellow), and another that degrades the antibiotic by producing another small molecule (blue).
+    A lattice model of a microbial community with three microbes - one that produces a particular antibiotic (red), one that is sensitive to this antibiotic (yellow), and another that degrades the antibiotic by producing another chemical (blue).
 For certain values of diffusivities of the antibiotic and degrader molecules, this community shows stable co-existence via cyclical dynamics.
 </div>

 Microbes often form multi-strain communities via antibiotic-based interactions.
 This project attempts to understand how the evolution of ecological interactions within the communities drives the production and maintenance of biodiversity.
 Kelsic et al. (2015) showed that pairwise production-inhibition interactions can be mediated by degraders to give robust, stable coexistence in both the well-mixed and spatially distributed settings.
 Their results demonstrate this effect of higher-order interactions for communities with as many as 6 strains with the ability to produce and degrade 5 distinct antibiotics.
 However, it is unclear which of these community configurations can be realized during the process of evolution.
 Work in this direction by Vetsigian (2017) showed that allowing production and degradation of one antibiotic can, after many cycles of reproduction, give rise to a 3-strain community that is both ecologically and evolutionarily stable, and two antibiotics can similarly give rise to a stable 5-strain community.
 Notably, the interaction graph of the stable 1-antibiotic community can be identified as a subgraph of the stable 2-antibiotic community, suggesting a type of modularity in the interactions that induce stability.